The Statue of Liberty is a symbol of freedom. Find out more about the Statue of Liberty with these Interesting Statue of Liberty Facts for Kids.

 The waist is 35 feet round

 The width of the head from ear to ear is 10 ft.

 If you wanted to climb to the top of the Statue of Liberty, you would have to walk up 354 steps.

 IN 1984 the Statue of Liberty was designated a UNESCO World Heritage Site.
 UNESCO stands for United Nations Educational, Scientific and Cultural Organization.

 She moves!
-When there are strong winds the statue can sway 3 inches, her torch can sway 5 inches.
+When there are strong winds the Statue can sway 3 inches, and her torch can sway 5 inches.

-The Statue of Liberty gets struck by lightening over 600 times a year.
+The Statue of Liberty gets struck by lightning over 600 times a year.